xuwd11/Recommender_Systems/docs/milestone2/scope_of_work.md

 + Yes.

 #### 4. Has your team formulated a well-defined question to address in your project, based on the project description and references?
 If so, please write down the question.
 If your team hasn’t done this yet, that’s okay!
-+ In this project, we propose to construct a recommender system for restaurants using an ensemble method, which combines the prediction of 3 base estimators, including regression, matrix factorization and collaborative filtering.
++ In this project, we propose to construct a recommender system for restaurants using an ensemble method, which combines the prediction of 3 base estimators, including regression, collaborative filtering and content filtering.
 We would use the [Yelp's academic dataset](https://www.yelp.com/dataset) to train and test our model.

 #### 5. Briefly describe your team’s plans for work to be completed by Nov 28 (milestone three).
 + Weidong and Jiejun will complete data collection and cleaning by Nov 21.